 If the K-wires are inserted from medial to lateral, they may either go through small stab incisions in the skin, or through the parapatellar retinaculum.

 Definitive articular surface fixation

-Screws may be placed along the periphery of the articular surface of the lateral femoral condyle going from lateral to medial to compress the intercondylar split.
+Screws may be inserted along the periphery of the articular surface of the lateral femoral condyle going from lateral to medial to fix the intercondylar split.

-Insertion of screws in this manner leaves a „free zone“ of bone into which a laterally based plate system can be inserted (dotted circle).
+Insertion of screws in this manner allows a „free zone“ of bone into which a laterally based plate system can be placed (dotted circle).